 Spread the Holiday Spirit at an elderly home by playing bingo, preparing special snacks, dancing and providing much needed company and conversation.

-Depending on weather, accompany kids to a local park to get fresh air and have a little holiday fun.
+During the week of Christmas (and depending on weather), accompany kids to a local park to get fresh air and have a little holiday fun.
 Come ready to grill and distribute snacks to the kids in attendance.

 Please note, in 2021, this project is only available to volunteers who begin the weeks of 20th and 27th of December - volunteers should arrive the day before the project starts.

 Volunteers who continue on the program beyond these weeks will transfer to another volunteer project of their choice.

 Why do Holiday Experience volunteering in San Jose with IVHQ?